Admittedly, I do not have all the answers on how to create peace of mind after 50 when the going is rough. I wish I did. For all our sakes.

 I have been lucky.
 Of course, like everyone, I have had my serious valleys.
 I worry and stress as you do.
-And then I remember to envision a problem as grey; never black and I see light at the end of the tunnel.
+And then I remember to envision a problem as grey; never black, and I see light at the end of the tunnel.

-With that positive mindset, I am able to find my footing that allows me to take control of my thoughts.
+With that positive mindset, I am able to find my footing which allows me to take control of my thoughts.
 I move them from the black column to the grey one.
 This trait is one of empowerment with a mix of one’s wisdom.

 That is how I create peace of mind and contentment when I am confronted with 98% of my problems.
 2% of problems make it seem impossible to create peace of mind.
 Living through a fatal illness with a loved one and great loss comes to mind.

 FINDING PEACE OF MIND OVER 50: CALMING MY STORM

 Selfishly, I am writing on this topic because often times a writer finds answers in her writing.
 Therefore I write to calm my storm.
 To find my peace of mind.